Kiuwan logo

 AI does better with narrow, specific requests rather than vague, general ones.
 As with any output by generative AI tools, teams should never blindly trust AI code.
 Generative AI is prone to hallucinations and errors, so AI output needs to be verified by experienced developers.
 Organizations should train developers on how AI works and implement best practices for ensuring the quality and security of the finished codebase.

-Code security tools can help teams use AI-generated code to their best advantage by testing code for security vulnerabilities.
-Software application security testing (SAST) will automatically scan the codebase to find security flaws introduced by human programmers or AI.
+Code security tools can help teams use AI-generated code to their best advantage by testing it for security vulnerabilities.
+Software application security testing (SAST) automatically scans the codebase to find security flaws introduced by human programmers or AI.
 SAST flags security and quality concerns so developers can clean up the codebase and eliminate vulnerabilities and bugs.

 🔒 Secure Your Code With Kiuwan